MetythornPenn/tkinter_data_entry/README.md

 # tkinter-data-entry
-Data entry form tutorial using Python and Tkinter.
-Source code for Youtube tutorial: https://youtu.be/vusUfPBsggw
+Data entry is a window application for enter label of image for training deep learning ocr using Python and Tkinter.

-# convert python file to .exe
+### Convert tkinter to standalone .exe

-pip install pyinstaller
+`pip install pyinstaller `

-pyinstaller main.py --onefile -w
+`pyinstaller main.py --onefile -w`